How I Killed Pluto and Why It Had It Coming: Summary

-Brown's team intends to keep the discoveries a secret until they had surveyed them for several months and were able to write a formal scientific paper on each of them.
-This is in order to avoid misleading the public about the materials and size of the planets, as each one they had found up to then was thought to be larger than Pluto at first - only for size measurements to be refined down due to brighter-than-expected surface materials.
+Brown's team intends to keep the discoveries a secret until they have surveyed them for several months and are able to write a formal scientific paper on each of them.
+This is in order to avoid misleading the public about the materials and size of the planets, as each one they have found up to now was thought to be larger than Pluto at first - only for size measurements to be refined down due to brighter-than-expected surface materials.

 However, NASA researchers (who had to be contacted in order to arrange for Hubble operation time) plan to announce the discoveries at an upcoming conference.

-A team of astronomers at the Sierra Nevada Observatory in Spain led by José Luis Ortiz Moreno, finds NASA's conference agenda, track down the object using a publicly-available repository of the sky pictures used by Brown's team - and publish the discovery as their own.
-Brown initially allows them to take credit for it, but swiftly changes his mind.
+A team of astronomers at the Sierra Nevada Observatory in Spain led by José Luis Ortiz Moreno, finds NASA's conference agenda, track down the object using a publicly available repository of the sky pictures used by Brown's team, and publish the discovery as their own.
+Brown initially allows them to take credit for it but swiftly changes his mind.

-Against his original desire, Brown and his team schedule public press conferences and interviews about their work, releasing information about Makemake, Haumea and a new discovery, Xena (Eris).
+Against his original desire, Brown and his team schedule public press conferences and interviews about their work, releasing information about Makemake, Haumea, and a new discovery, Xena (Eris).

 Brown also recounts his personal life, speaking about his wife Diane's role in consoling and advising him, along with the birth of his daughter Lilah in 2005, at the same time his team was rushing to complete reports on Eris.

-Eris was mistakenly thought to be larger than Pluto, causing many to suggest it may be the 10th planet.
+Eris was mistakenly thought to be larger than Pluto, causing many to suggest that it may be the 10th planet.
 However, Brown himself dismisses this notion, stating that neither Pluto nor Eris should be considered planets due to their size difference with the rest of the Solar System objects.
-He also cites that shortly after Ceres and Vesta were discovered in the 1800's, those were also considered planets until being reclassified as asteroids.
+He also notes that shortly after Ceres and Vesta were discovered in the 1800s, those were also considered planets until they were reclassified as asteroids.